antonioomodho/code-challenge-phase1/README.md

 ## Project setup

 Challenge 1: Student Grade Generator (Toy Problem)
+In this challenge we will open the index.html file located in the directory students-grade-generator in our visual studio and go live to the browser to run the code and prompt page will appear that allows us to input data.

+The code that allows for the calculation and execution is writen below

 //prompt const to allow us key in grades anytime asked